Skip to content

 Skills can be tested at varying levels of rigor:

-- Manual testing in Claude.ai - Run queries directly and observe behavior.
+• Manual testing - Run queries directly in your agent and observe behavior.
 Fast iteration, no setup required.

-- Scripted testing in Claude Code - Automate test cases for repeatable validation across changes.
+• Scripted testing - Automate test cases for repeatable validation in coding agents like Claude Code or Cursor.

 Pro Tip: Iterate on a single task before expanding.
-The most effective skill creators iterate on a single challenging task until Claude succeeds, then extract the winning approach into a skill.
+The most effective skill creators iterate on a single challenging task until the agent succeeds, then extract the winning approach into a skill.

 Recommended Testing Approach